 I don’t care how many people refute this claim I am here to state that baby brain is an actual condition, and one that I have yet to be relieved of.
 Before children I was able to maintain a complete thought process and carry out a conversation without forgetting halfway through what I was talking about.
 I rarely lost my keys, called anyone by their wrong name or even walked into a room without knowing why.

 That all changed when I got knocked up.
 I would go shopping and leave my groceries at the counter after I paid for them.
-I even had to get the NRMA to rescue my 10-month-old baby and myself after I locked my keys in the car (so relieved that my baby wasn’t in the car with my keys).
+One time the NRMA had to rescue my 10-month-old baby and myself after I locked my keys in the car (so relieved that my baby wasn’t in the car with my keys).
 I would try to unlock my front door with my car’s central locking button and wonder why it wouldn’t work (true story).
-I could go on for pages about the stupid things I’ve done whilst pregnant, and even after pregnancy for that matter, but I’m sure you’ve got your own stories of how pregnancy has affected your brain.
+Seriously, I could go on for pages about the stupid things I’ve done whilst pregnant, and even after pregnancy for that matter, but I’m sure you’ve got your own stories of how pregnancy has affected your brain.

 Pregnancy really shifts your focus and whether you realise it or not, your primal instincts go into overdrive.
 There have been studies done on this very topic.
 Let’s call it Mumnesia.
 It is a condition that I have been experiencing ever since my first bub was born, and now I have four little ones, the condition has worsened.
 Drastically.